3 - 6 Months Postpartum

 - Numbness or tingling the the pelvic or vaginal area

-When it comes to diagnosing pelvic floor dysfunction, the symptoms you are experiencing are important in figuring out what may be going on.
+When it comes to diagnosing pelvic floor dysfunction, the symptoms you are experiencing at 3 months postpartum are important in figuring out what may be going on.
 These are important symptoms to bring up with your healthcare provider.
 You can also seek care from a pelvic floor therapist who can help by listening to your symptoms and perform further assessment to determine the root cause of your issue.

 When it comes to a pelvic floor assessment, there are a few things to expect at your appointment: